SarthakMakhija/tech-lessons-posts/content/en/blog/refactoring_mindset/index.md

 | uncheck 1                 | Marks the task with **id 1 not undone**               |
 | show                      | Lists all tasks across all projects                   |

-Let's move on to the "refactoring mindset".
+Let's move on to the "Refactoring Mindset".

 ### Refactoring mindset

-A refactoring mindset encourages developers to embrace small changes.
+Refactoring Mindset encourages developers to embrace small changes.
 Cultivating this mindset involves recognizing code smells, identifying and leveraging similar patterns within the codebase, learning to defer some refactoring tasks, and maintaining a TODO list to track areas for improvement.
 Furthermore, it's important to avoid "coding in the brain" by bringing the thoughts and ideas in code, and to be mindful of personal biases that may influence coding choices.